-1. Single dipole at 10, 15, and 20 feet (Figure 3.10).

-2. Dual dipole at 10, 15, and 20 feet with no phasing, as well as 90° and 135° phasing (Figures 3.11, 3.12, and 3.13).
+- 1. Single dipole at 10, 15, and 20 feet (Figure 3.10). - 2.
+Dual dipole at 10, 15, and 20 feet with no phasing, as well as $90^{\circ}$ and $135^{\circ}$ phasing (Figures 3.11, 3.12, and 3.13).

 The observer should use Figures 1.3 or 1.4 to determine the maximum elevation angle of Jupiter during their upcoming observing years.
 Determine an average elevation angle and then use the beaming patterns to decide on how to configure your Jove antenna.
-If you live in the southern hemisphere and Jupiter is at northern declinations then you will install the phasing line in the northern dipole feedline.
-If you live in the northern hemisphere and Jupiter is at southern declinations you will install the phasing line in the southern declinations you will install the phasing line in the southern declinations you will install the phasing line in the southern dipole feedline.
+If you live in the southern hemisphere and Jupiter is at northern declinations, then you will install the phasing line in the northern dipole feedline.
+If you live in the northern hemisphere and Jupiter is at southern declinations, you will install the phasing line in the southern dipole feedline.
 Choose the antenna height and phasing cable length that best suits your observing latitude.